Bengawan Solo (song): Background

 The song is the first song in Bahasa Indonesia by a local composer to gain wide popularity in Indonesia and around the world.
-It was widely broadcast as a propaganda song in Indonesia during Japanese occupation of Indonesia that started in 1942 during World War II, and it was also one of the songs promoted nationally by Sukarno after the Second World War and independence in 1945.
+It was widely broadcast as a propaganda song in Indonesia during Japanese occupation of the Dutch East Indies that started in 1942 during World War II, and it was also one of the songs promoted nationally by Sukarno after the Second World War and independence in 1945.
 It gained wider international attention after the Second World War – the song was popular with the Japanese who occupied Indonesia and the popularity of the song then spread to Japan.
 The singer Ichirō Fujiyama, who was in Indonesia and taken prisoner in East Java at the end the war, brought the song's melody and lyrics to Japan on his return home.
 There, Japanese singers recorded the song which proved highly popular.
 It also spread to other parts of Asia.
 Its popularity in Japan led many to believe that it was a Japanese song, but in 1990 a court ruled that Gesang wrote the song.
 A special body was established to manage intellectual property rights in Indonesia after the case and Japan now pays copyright royalty for the song.

 In 1991, a group of appreciative Japanese war veterans arranged for a statue of Martohartono to be erected in a park in Surakarta.
 Gesang, who became a nationally renowned figure for the song, died in 2010.